Help for understanding bone density test results

 What are the different bone density screening tests?

-For more information about the different bone density screening tests, limitations of BMD testing and steps you can take to limit variability in BMD tests, see my article Bone density test.
+For more information about the different bone density screening tests, limitations of BMD testing and steps you can take to limit variability in BMD tests, see my article on bone density testing.

-You can also learn more about how to read your results with my How to read your bone density test video available as a download or a DVD.
+You can also learn more about how to read your results with my online course: How to Understand Your Bone Density Test & What it Means for You.